When May a Covered Entity Deny a Patient Request to Amend PHI?

 When May a Covered Entity Deny a Request to Amend PHI?

-1. Was not created by the covered entity (unless the individual requesting the amendment provides a reasonable basis to believe that the originator of protected health information is no longer available to act on the requested amendment);
+1. Was not created by the covered entity, unless the individual requesting the amendment provides a reasonable basis to believe that the originator of PHI is no longer available to act on the requested amendment;

 2. Is not part of the designated record set;

-3. Would not be available for inspection under the HIPAA Privacy Rule right of access provisions; or
+3. Would not be available for inspection under the HIPAA Privacy Rule right of access provision; or

-If the covered entity denies the requested amendment, in whole or in part, the covered entity must provide the patient with a timely, written denial, in plain language.
+If a covered entity denies a requested amendment in whole or in part, the covered entity must provide the patient with a written denial, in plain language.
 The covered entity must inform the patient of its decision to deny the request within 60 days after the covered entity has received the request.

 What Information Must be in the Written Denial?